President Trump Fires Back At NFL’s Roger Goodell After Leagues Statement On Race

 In a tweet, Trump asked rhetorically if Goodell’s statement was a tacit admission that the league will allow players to kneel during the national anthem moving forward.

-“Could it be even remotely possible that in Roger Goodell’s rather interesting statement of peace and reconciliation, he was intimating that it would now be O.K. for the players to KNEEL, or not to stand, for the National Anthem, thereby disrespecting our Country & our Flag?,” he asked.
+“Could it be even remotely possible that in Roger Goodell’s rather interesting statement of peace and reconciliation, he was intimating that it would now be O.K. for the players to KNEEL, or not to stand, for the National Anthem, thereby disrespecting our Country & our Flag?,” Trump asked.

-Ever since the matter of NFL players kneeling erupted, Trump has been clear that he does not support the practice.
+Ever since the matter of NFL players kneeling erupted in controversy, Trump has been clear that he does not support the practice.
 At one point, he tweeted that “any son of a b*tch” who kneels during the national anthem should be fired.

 The NFL, for its part, did enact a rule in 2018 that requires players to remain standing during the national anthem.
-However, the rule change, as reported by BBC News, allows players, if they choose, to remain in the locker room during the anthem.
+However, the rule change, as reported by BBC News, allows players to remain in the locker room during the anthem, if they choose to.

 So does Goodell’s statement mean that the NFL is going to rescind the rule and once again allow players to kneel during the anthem?

-That question remains unanswered, for now.
-As ESPN reported, the league never actually implemented the 2018 rule change, and no player was ever fined for taking a knee during the anthem.
-Whether or not the NFL will fully rescind the rule, and openly allow players to kneel, remains to be seen.
+That question remains unanswered for now.
+As ESPN reported, the league never actually implemented the 2018 rule change and no player was ever fined for taking a knee during the anthem.
+Whether or not the NFL will fully rescind the rule and openly allow players to kneel remains to be seen.

 Yahoo Sports writer Jack Baer, however, said that Goodell’s statement “asked and answered” Trump’s question for him.